ethereum/EIPs/EIPS/eip-ase.md

 the operand to be zero.

-If `BALANCE` is invoked with any of the high 12 bytes set to a non-zero value the operation will cause an exceptional halt as though the invalid operation (`0xfe`) were processed.
-All gas will be consumed.
+If `BALANCE` is invoked with any of the high 12 bytes set to a non-zero value the operation will cause an exceptional halt.
+All gas in the current frame will be consumed on failure, no gas schedule change is needed.

-Any operation that is un-banned from EOF will have the same behavior as `BALANCE` when it comes to address operations.
+Any new operation with an address operand on the stack, or any operation that is un-banned from EOF that has an address operand on the stack will have the same behavior as `BALANCE` when validating the address operand.

 ## Rationale